joshka/follow-mastodon-user-webextension/README.md

 Clicking the follow button on a remote server presents a dialog where you can copy the user name, paste it on your own instance, wait for the search to complete and then click add.
+This is too many steps.

 ![remote-follow-popup](screenshots/remote-follow-popup.png)

 ## Solution

-A button on the toolbar (soon to be in the address bar)
+A button on the toolbar (soon to be in the address bar), that takes you to your server, where you click follow.

 ![follow-mastodon-user-button](screenshots/follow-mastodon-user-button.png)